Attack on Somali Islamist leader seen triggering power struggle

 Somalia's government, with support from African peacekeepers and Western intelligence, has battled to curb al Shabaab's influence and drive the group from areas it has continued to control since it was expelled from Mogadishu in 2011.

-Western governments and neighbouring countries want to neutralise a group they say has exploited Somalia's chaos to train foreign fighters.
+Western governments and neighbors want to neutralize a group which they say has exploited Somalia's chaos to train foreign fighters.

 "LONG-LASTING WAR"